AlteredArt/Master-PHP/README.md

 # Master-Php
 <!-- Hypertext Preprocessor -->
-Php is a server side language as opposed to client Browser < PhP to Html | Web Server < PHP > Database Code is not visible by the browse, code is more secure
+Php is a server side language as opposed to client Weak type language
+Browser < PhP to Html | Web Server < PHP > Database
+Code is not visible by the browse, code is more secure Single quotes vs double: String in double quotes will be processed by PHP before being outputted.
 Server translates php to html and puts it on the browser php tag <?php ?>
 Php cannot go into a html file